jyu12/mern_project/Notes.md

 These methods has/will be deprecated starting React 16.3+ and was replaced with getDerivedStateFromProps.
 See [article](https://medium.com/@baphemot/understanding-react-react-16-3-component-life-cycle-23129bc7a705)

 ### Client-side decryption
 Since the app is using jwt-token authentication, ``jwt-decode`` is used to decode in the authentication action

+## Deploying to Heroku
+* Make sure to use enviroment vars for the keys.